tomjoht/tomjoht.github.io/_posts/2016/1/2016-01-10-why-simple-tools-become-complex.md

 Finding a way to do all of this with Jekyll (which was originally designed as a blogging tool but turns out to be flexible enough to allow you to do "whatever you want") was challenging.
 I mean first, I had to figure out *if* it could be done.
 Then I had to make it happen.

 {{site.data.alerts.ad}}Want to explore the latest cloud-based documentation tools? <a href="http://bit.ly/clickhelp">Clickhelp</a> lets you author, collaborate, review, and publish your documentation through one slick browser-based interface.
-Prices for teams start as low as $29/month per user and is even free for small projects.
+Prices for teams start as low as $29/month per user.
 Learn more at <a href="http://bit.ly/clickhelp">clickhelp.co</a>.{{site.data.alerts.end}}

 ## My Rube Goldberg Machine